eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/gpr_x_k2.png" width="600">
 </p>
-_Figure 8_: This plot shows observations corresponding to a noisy linear model $f(x) = x$.
+_Figure 8_: This plot shows observations corresponding to a noisy linear model $$f(x) = x$$.
 Since the data look sort-of-linear, it’s reasonable to first try linear kernel.
 And voila!
 Also, this seems to be very Bayesian linear regression and Gaussian Process Regression.
 With the linear kernel, GPR is just BLR.
 So, in a sense, GPR is a more general version of BLR.

 <br>